ryanlonergan/100_days_of_projects/day_33_stoicism_quotes/README.md

-# Kanye Quote Generator
+# Stoic Quote Generator

 <table border='0'>
 <tr>
   <td>
-  This project uses a GUI to generate quotes that Kanye West previously said.
-The quotes are provided by the <a href="https://kanye.rest/">kanye.rest</a> which is a really simple api.
-Everytime it is accessed at <a href="https://api.kanye.rest/">api.kanye.rest</a>, it returns a dictionary with a single random quote.
-The program then displays the quote to the user through a very basic <a href="https://docs.python.org/3/library/tkinter.html">tkinter</a> window and a new quote can be retrieved by clicking on Kanye's head.
+  This project uses a GUI to generate stoic quotes and display them.
+The quotes are provided by the <a href="https://stoic.tekloon.net/stoic-quote/">Stoicism Quote</a> which is a really simple and concise api.
+Everytime it is accessed at <a href="https://stoic.tekloon.net/stoic-quote/">stoic.tekloon.net/stoic-quote</a>, it returns a json dictionary with a single random quote and the author.
+The program then displays the quote to the user through a very basic <a href="https://docs.python.org/3/library/tkinter.html">tkinter</a> window and a new quote can be retrieved by clicking on Marcus Aurelius' head.
   </td>
   <td>
     <div>